 But Abdullah replied, “No, by God, I will not let you go until you deal kindly with my clients.
 Four hundred men without mail and three hundred mailed protected me from all mine enemies; would you cut them down in one morning?
 By God, I am a man who fears that circumstances may change.”
 Muhammad then granted him his request, agreeing to spare the Qaynuqa as long as they turned over their property as booty to the Muslims and left Medina, which they did forthwith.

 Still, Muhammad was unhappy with the alliance Abdullah had made with the Jewish tribe.
-It was at this point that he received a key revelation about the relationships that should prevail between Muslims and non-Muslims: “O ye who believe!
-Take not the Jews and the Christians for your friends and protectors: They are but friends and protectors to each other.
-And he amongst you that turns to them (for friendship) is of them.
-Verily Allah guideth not a people unjust” (5:51).
+It was at this point that he received a key revelation about the relationships that should prevail between Muslims and non-Muslims: “O you who believe!
+Do not take the Jews and the Christians for your friends and protectors: They are but friends and protectors to each other.
+And he among you who turns to them is of them.
+Truly Allah does not guide an unjust people” (5:51).
 And Allah scolded in harsh terms those who, like Abdullah bin Ubayy, feared a loss of business prospects because of the misfortune of the Qaynuqa (5:52).
 In sura 63, Allah criticizes them for discouraging people to contribute money to the cause of Islam (vv.
 7, 9-10).